What Are the Elements of Poetry?

 - Unit Plan:

-You will need the following printables from Paul B. Janeczko's book Opening a Door: Reading Poetry in the Middle School Classroom, available in Scholastic's Teacher Store.
+- You will need the following printables from Paul B. Janeczko's book Opening a Door: Reading Poetry in the Middle School Classroom.

-- Students: Notebook to keep important "Elements of Poetry" vocabulary
+- Student notebooks to record important "Elements of Poetry" vocabulary

 Set Up and Prepare

 - Make overhead transparencies or prepare the following PDFs for use on an interactive whiteboard or Smartboard:

 - Gary Soto's "Ode to Pablo's Tennis Shoes"

 - "Ode to Pablo's Tennis Shoes" Reproducible

 - "Ode to Pablo's Tennis Shoes" Response Sheet

 Step 1: Before reading the poem, ask students to list a few common things for which they are grateful.
 Have them pick one of their "common things" and explain why it's important to them.
 (Example: tooth paste, pencils)